SvenMuth/Xlsx-Account-Book/README.md

 I will work on this project to include more features and remove bugs if the occur.
 I also wrote a test program, to write entries to the database.
-The menue will be skipped, when the test program is active.
+The menue have to be skipped, when the test program is active.